-Now that I’ve got you totally pumped up about sharing the trail with a bunch of rabid, stampeding ruminants, know that the cows will do nothing but stare at you dully so long as you keep a respectful distance (most of the deaths are farmers, after all).
-This is true of almost any animal encounter, but particularly so for cows.
-However, if you find it nerve-wracking to walk through herds of cows who will stare unabashedly at you as you pass, this trail may not be for you.
+Now that I’ve got you totally pumped up about sharing the trail with a bunch of rabid, rampaging ruminants, know that the cows will do nothing but stare at you dully so long as you keep a respectful distance However, if you find it nerve-wracking to walk through herds of cows who will stare unabashedly at you as you pass, this trail may not be for you.

 To enjoy this beautiful landscape, start at the staging area on Farmer Road, just north of Julian.
 Exit the parking lot through a pipe gate and follow the wide fire road as it undulates gently through a modest canyon carved out by Santa Ysabel Creek, which bubbles along within ear shot.
 As you make your way, you’ll see a number of stately sycamores standing off on their own.
 Interpretive signs tell you about this broadleaf deciduous tree common to Southern California.
 Further along, the trail dives in and out of the shade of oak trees as it approaches and recedes away from the creek bed before it comes to a crossing of the actual creek.

-A picnic bench lays waiting for you at this creek crossing, and it is both a great spot for a picnic and a great spot to turn around if you’re looking for a brief stroll instead of the slightly more strenuous effort of completing the full hike.
-Keep this in mind because beyond the creek, the trail begins a no-messing-around ascent up to Kanaka Flat.
-Along the way, you might spy patches of wild peonies nodding their heads in the shade of spreading black oaks.
+A picnic bench lays waiting for you at this creek crossing, and it is both a great spot for a picnic and a great spot to turn around if you’re looking for a brief stroll instead of the more strenuous effort of completing the full hike.
+Keep this in mind because beyond the creek, the trail begins a no nonsense ascent up to Kanaka Flat.
+Springtime visitors might spy patches of wild peonies nodding their heads in the shade of spreading black oaks.
 Views begin to open up as you rise, with the dark Volcan Mountains dominating the scene while glimpses of Palomar and the coast open up north and west, respectively.

 Soon, you reach the expansive flat stretching out in grassy splendor on all sides.
 If you didn’t see any cows before, you are almost guaranteed to see them up here.
 You’ll reach a junction in which you can go left or right.
 This choice is more philosophical than functional – going left means getting the climb over with right away while going right means postponing the inevitable.
-For the sake of following the GPS Track, turn left and follow the trail up through a charred woodland of Coulter pines, which were burnt during the catastrophic Cedar Fire.
-This fire is one of the most significant events in the history of San Diego County’s landscape, although that tale will be told another time.
+I predict you will turn right, in which case follow the trail up through a charred woodland of Coulter pines burnt during the catastrophic Cedar Fire.

-After huffing your way up a ridge on the east end of the flat, you’ll dip back down along the edge of some properties and then climb back up again to the south side of the flat.
-Here, you’ll see some pines that escaped the inferno while you approach a holding pen for the cattle.
-Many of the cattle congregate here as there’s generally water present (treat before drinking).
+After huffing your way up a ridge on the east end of the flat, you’ll dip back down along the edge of private property and then climb back up again to the south side of the flat.
+Here, you’ll approach a holding pen for the cattle.
+Many of the cattle congregate here as there’s generally water present at a nearby trough.
 Pick your way calmly and respectfully through the cattle while enjoying the image of wide grasslands melting into forested slopes and clear, blue skies, possibly painted with wispy cirrus clouds.
-Ask yourself, “where is San Diego County, and what did it do with the semi-arid landscape?”

-Keep on toward the junction where you took the left turn earlier and ignore another trail branching off to the left, which will take you down a steep hill and deposit you far away from your car.
-After returning to the junction, it’s back down the hill and over the creek, where that picnic bench is waiting faithfully for you to prop your legs up and savor a sandwich.
-From here, it’s a simple and pleasant walk back to the staging area where you can decide where to go next.
+When you reach the junction where you took the left turn earlier, ignore another trail branching off to the left, which will take you down a steep hill and deposit you far away from your car.
+After returning to the junction, it’s back down to the creek, where that picnic bench is waiting faithfully to offer you a break.
+From here, it’s a simple and pleasant walk back to the staging area.

 Some things to know: